Owiredu/ai-club-training/README.md

-# INTRODUCTION TO OBJECT DETECTION
+# INTRODUCTION TO OBJECT DETECTION WITH OPENCV

-Have fun exploring.
+A basic walkthrough of object (face) detection with OpenCV and Python 3.